Practical Wargamer magazine

 This is a shot taken from Clive's article in the magazine, giving a clear depiction of his table.
 The bright flat green hexes giving its 'old school' credentials.
 This set-up covers the re-fight of Redinha 1811.
 For scales, he always selects a battle fought on a frontage of three miles or less, with turns representing 20 minutes.
 His units on the table used a figure ratio of 1:30 to represent a battalion, though these in turn were representing higher level formations such as brigade, which he calls slip scale in the article, also known as bath-tubbing, so that OOB are actually using ratios of 1:100.

 Under his rules, units get given an order chit, there are 12 different orders in his rules and as players reveal them, they must be strictly adhered to, so the Hussars may be told to wheel out to the left in anticipation of blocking an enemy move, but that enemy may be doing something totally different, but forces must still comply with their orders, requiring the players to second guess their opponents intentions.

-It has been a joy getting a copy of this magazine and reading (and re-reading!) the issue again, as this is where it all started for me.
+It has been a joy getting a copy of this magazine and reading (and re-reading!) the issue again.

 The humble hex has much to offer.
 It saves measuring and worrying about the millimeter precision of placing units onto the table.
 It defines a unit’s facing, making flanks and fire arcs easy to assess and it also helps clearly define specific parts of the battlefield itself - that hex is a woods, that hex is a town etc.